O JARGON BUSTER

 - November Classic

-- SOC's annual Regional,
+- SOC's annual Level B

-Event in the New Forest on the first Sunday in November.
+event in the New Forest on the first Sunday in November.

 - NOW

 - National Outdoor Week or National Outdoor Welcome.
+An

 - NWO

 - North Wilts Orienteers.
-Club formed in 2005 by merging MOK
+Club formed in 2005 by merging

-(Marlborough Orienteering Klubb) and SLOG (Swindon Locality
+MOK (Marlborough Orienteering Klubb) and SLOG (Swindon

-Orienteering Group) Web
+Locality Orienteering Group) Web

 site.